By clicking “Accept All Cookies,” you agree to the storing of cookies on your device to enhance site navigation and analyze site usage.

 Analytics Lab

-The MIT Analytics Lab (A-Lab) is the IDE's flagship educational offering.
-In this graduate seminar, student teams engage with project host companies to deliver a project using analytics, machine learning, and other methods of analysis to develop results that diagnose, enable, or uncover solutions to real business issues and opportunities.
+The MIT Analytics Lab (A-Lab) is the IDE's flagship educational offering that lets graduate students work directly with companies to uncover solutions to real business challenges.

 A-Lab is a graduate level seminar course, spearheaded by the IDE and is part of MIT Sloan School of Management’s suite of Action Learning offerings.
 The course is led by IDE faculty Sinan Aral.

-During its first eight years, A-Lab has attracted a total of 700 students from a dozen MIT programs to work on 180 projects spanning IoT, digital technology, platforms, finance, marketing, e-commerce, retail, manufacturing, medical supply chains, workplace safety, and global health.
+Over the last 12 years, A-Lab has attracted almost 1,000 students from across MIT to work on over 200 projects spanning IoT, digital technology, platforms, finance, marketing, e-commerce, retail, manufacturing, medical supply chains, workplace safety, and global health.

-Some projects are tightly focused on dilemmas organizations currently face, which requires students to quickly understand particular business circumstances and domains before performing their descriptive, predictive, or causal analysis.
-Other projects are more open-ended, and students must think entrepreneurially about how to bring new value to existing data and suggest frontiers for future business opportunity.
+Many projects are tightly focused on challenges organizations face today, which requires that students quickly understand the business circumstances before performing their analysis.
+Other projects are more open-ended, and students must think entrepreneurially about how to bring new value to existing data and suggest potential business opportunity.

 For Project Host Companies